Uname-a/sublimetext3_gcc_builder/README.md

 gcc c system builder for sublime text 3

-allows you to quickly compile and test c programs very useful for tests gives options to compile with other c files and options to have argvs to be run with the program seperate config files for each project/ location for c files( all project files have to be in the same folder)
+allows you to quickly compile and test c programs

+gives options to compile with other c files and options to have argvs to be run with the program

+seperate config files for each project/ location for c files( all project files have to be in the same folder)

 works with xfce-terminal with default config but it will work with gnome-terminal if you change all of  the 'xfce-terminal' to 'gnome-terminal' in the c.sublime-build file